Order continuity and regularity on vector lattices and on lattices of continuous functions: Introduction

 \section{Introduction}

 One of the important properties of linear operators between vector lattices is order continuity, i.e. continuity with respect to the order convergence.
-In this article we characterize when a vector lattice homomorphism has this property.
-Essentially a particular case of an order continuous homomorphism is the concept of a regular sublattice, i.e. a vector sublattice in which supremum of an arbitrary set agrees with the supremum calculated with respect to the ambient lattice.
+In this article we characterize vector lattice homomorphisms with this property.
+A concept which is closely related to the order continuity of homomorphisms is regularity of sublattices, i.e. the property that supremum of an arbitrary set agrees with the supremum calculated with respect to the ambient lattice.
 Consequently, we obtain several characterizations of such sublattices.

 The question of when a homomorphism is order continuous seems to have not been thoroughly investigated.
 There is a characterization of surjective order continuous homomorphisms (see \cite[Theorem 18.13]{zl}), as well as a characterization of vector lattices on which all homomorphisms are order continuous (see \cite{fremlin,tucker}).
 We adjust the former characterization to the case when the homomorphism is not necessarily a surjection, and add some new equivalent conditions (see Theorem \ref{hoc}).
 Our proof of some of the equivalences reduces the abstract case to the case of a composition operator between lattices of continuous functions.
 This motivates us to characterize order continuity of a composition operator (see Theorem \ref{com}).
 We take this as an opportunity to study such lattices in their own right.
 In fact, we add to the growing literature that deals with the vector lattice properties of the spaces $\Co\left(X\right)$, where $X$ is not necessarily compact (see e.g. \cite{djvdw,hager,kv2,kv1,vdw}).
-Apart from the composition operators we study sublattices of $\Co\left(X\right)$, and in particular characterize their regularity.
+Parallel to the study of composition operators we also consider sublattices of $\Co\left(X\right)$, and in particular characterize their regularity.